 The Amended and Restated Certificate of Incorporation provides that the holders of our Common Stock are entitled to one vote for each share of Common Stock held of record for the election of directors and on all matters submitted to a vote of stockholders.
 Our board of directors is authorized, without action by our stockholders, to designate and issue shares of our preferred stock in one or more series and to designate the rights, preferences and privileges of the shares of each series and any of its qualifications, limitations or restrictions, including with respect to the voting rights of the holders of our preferred stock.
-The Series A Certificate of Designation provides that holders of the Series A Convertible Preferred Stock shall have no voting rights, except with respect to certain protective provisions set forth in the Series A-Certificate of Designation provides that holders of the Series B-1 Certificate of Designation provides that holders of the Series B-1 Certificate of Designation provides that holders of the Series B-1 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Series B-2 Certificate of Designation provides that holders of the Ser
+The Series A Certificate of Designation provides that holders of the Series A Convertible Preferred Stock shall have no voting rights, except with respect to certain protective provisions set forth in the Series B-1 Certificate of Designation provides that holders of the Series B-1 Convertible Preferred Stock shall have no voting rights, except with respect to certain protective provisions set forth in the Series B-1 Certificate of Designation relating to the powers, preferences and rights of the Series B-2 Centificate of Designation provides that holders of the Series B-2 Convertible Preferred Stock, or as otherwise required by the DGCL.
+The Series B-2 Certificate of Designation provides that holders of the Series B-2 Convertible Preferred Stock shall have no voting rights, except with respect to certain protective provisions set forth in the Series B-2 Certificate of Designation relating to the powers, preferences and rights of the Series B-2 Convertible Preferred Stock, or as otherwise required by the DGCL.